AI receptionist for physiotherapy · Australia & NZ

 AI receptionist for physiotherapy clinics

-Most physio clinics lose 25–40% of after-hours and overflow calls — and every missed booking is two to ten sessions of revenue.
+Physio clinics lose after-hours and overflow calls — and every missed booking is a whole treatment plan, not one session.
 We evaluate and deploy AI receptionists tuned for physio: Cliniko / Nookal / Halaxy / PracSuite write-back, WorkCover and DVA and NDIS funding awareness, EPC plan session-cap tracking, AHPRA-aligned consent.

 Inbound call answer rate